cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-objects.md

 ## What's next?

-Now that your types have been generated, we can get to work on making sure CosmJS understands which messages it can use on your checkers blockchain in the [next tutorial](./cosmjs-messages.md).
+Now that your types have been generated, you can get to work on making sure CosmJS understands which messages it can use on your checkers blockchain in the [next tutorial](./cosmjs-messages.md).